 Keep a get home bag in your vehicle if you work or spend a lot of time away from home.

-When you’re prepping this bag, remember that you’re only trying to get home from where you would most likely get stranded.
+When you’re building this bag, remember that you’re only trying to get home from where you would most likely get stranded.

 I would plan on moving no more than 15-20 miles a day on foot, so pack with those distances in mind.
 If you work 17 miles from your house then pack food and water for one or two days.